dfelinto/blender-manual/manual/sculpt_paint/brush/texture.rst

 .. _bpy.types.BrushTextureSlot.use_rake:

 Rake :kbd:`R`
    Angle follows the direction of the brush stroke.
-Not available with *3D* textures.
+   Not available with *3D*, *Tiled*, or *Stencil* Mapping types.
-   (Shortcut sculpting only.)
+   The shortcut is not available in Sculpt mode.

 .. _bpy.types.BrushTextureSlot.use_random:

 Random :kbd:`R`
    Angle is randomized per dab.
+   Not available with *3D*, *Tiled*, or *Stencil* Mapping types.
+   The shortcut is not available in Sculpt mode.

    .. _bpy.types.BrushTextureSlot.random_angle: